In-Context Multi-Operator Learning with DeepOSets: Introduction

 \section{Introduction}

-In learning the solution operator of a parametric PDE from sample data, one is not interested in merely obtaining a single solution for a single PDE, but to learn the mapping between parameter and solution, so that new solutions corresponding to new values of the parameter can be obtained quickly and without further training.
+Learning non-linear operators from data using neural networks has recently proved to be a foundational application of deep learning to scientific computing \citep{ludeeponet2021,li2020fourier,boulle2024mathematical}.
+In learning the solution operator of a parametric PDE from sample data, one is not interested in merely obtaining a single solution for a single PDE (as is typical in the popular Physics-informed neural network approach \citep{raissi2019physics}), but instead learning the mapping between parameter and solution, so that new solutions corresponding to new parameter values can be obtained quickly and without further training.
 Furthermore, both the parameter and the solution are typically functions in infinite-dimensional spaces.
 For example, the problem might be to learn the space-varying fluid pressure (solution) corresponding to the space-varying permeability in a porous medium (parameter), where the physical process is governed by Darcy's Equation.
-The training data in this case consists of pairs of parameter and corresponding solution, obtained from experiments or, more commonly, by solving Darcy's equation using a high-fidelity solver.
-The trained operator allows quick exploration of the parameter space, which is unfeasible to do with expensive experiments or high-fidelity solves.
-The most well-known operator learners are DeepONets \cite{ludeeponet2021} and Fourier Neural Operators \cite{li2020fourier}, which are both based on specific deep neural network architectures.
+The training data in this case consists of pairs of parameters and corresponding solutions, obtained from experiments or, more commonly, by solving Darcy's equation using a high-fidelity solver.
+The trained operator allows quick exploration of the parameter space, which is infeasible to do with expensive experiments or high-fidelity solvers.
+The most well-known operator learners are DeepONets \citep{ludeeponet2021} and Fourier Neural Operators \citep{li2020fourier}, which are both based on specific deep neural network architectures.

+As in the case of standard multi-layer perceptrons, the theoretical foundations of this approach are a universal approximation theorem, originally due to \citet{chen1995universal}, which show that a precursor to the DeepONet \citep{ludeeponet2021} architecture is universal.
+Specifically, this means that DeepONet can in principle approximate to arbitrary accuracy any continuous non-linear map $F:K\rightarrow C(K_2)$, where $K_1\subset \mathbb{R}^d$ and $K_2\subset \mathbb{R}^n$ are compact subsets and $K\subset C(K_1)$ is a compact subset of $C(K_1)$.